acend/helm-basics-training/content/en/docs/02.0/_index.md

   {{- end }}
 ```

-Thus we need to change this value inside our `values.yaml` file:
+Thus we need to change this value inside our `values.yaml` file.
+This is also where we enable the TLS part:

 ```yaml
 [...]